 By Pia Guerrero

 Well it’s that time of the year.
-The holidays are here and whether you celebrate Christmas, Kwanzaa, or festivus for the rest of us it can be exhausting.
-Without notice, running around turns your festive feelings into a frumpy Scrooge.
+The holidays are here and whether you celebrate Hanukkah, Christmas, Kwanzaa, or Festivus for the Fest of Us it can be exhausting, especially with so much anger in the world and news with Trump and massive shootings.
+Without notice, running around and simple existing turns your festive feelings into a nightmare.
 With to-do lists piling up, the season of giving morphs into the season of, “I can’t give anymore”.

 Life happens.
 And sometimes when it gets hectic we forget what it’s really all about.
 So to help you love yourself, your life and your loved ones during this time we thought we set you up with some: